NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

 )

 \
 Notice that we switched to `CompilationConfig::production()` now that we're providing explicit input values.
-In production mode, the template will never fall back to development defaults.
-If no input value is provided, your Typst code will have to handle `none` values or the compilation will fail.
+Production mode is the recommended default for all document compilation in your application - it ensures you never accidentally generate a document with test data.
+In production mode, the template will never fall back to development values for inputs.
+If an input value is missing in production mode and the input does not have a default value, the compilation will fail unless your template handles `none` values for that input.

 \
 Calling the endpoint now will result in a PDF with "Baby Yoda" instead of "Chuck Norris".
 Building on this minimal service, you could set input values based on database entries or the request payload.
 Take a look at the #link("https://github.com/oicana/oicana-example-axum/")[open source Axum example project on GitHub] for a more complete showcase of the Oicana Rust integration, including blob inputs, error handling, and OpenAPI documentation.